multiversx/mx-docs/docs/developers/tutorials/interactors-guide.md

 ## Step 3: Build the contract

 Considering our syntax development is done, we should now be able to build the contract.
-We need to build the contract in order to generate necessary files for deployment and testing inside the `output` folder such as *my-contract.was* and *my-contract.mxsc.json*.
+We need to build the contract in order to generate necessary files for deployment and testing inside the `output` folder such as *my-contract.wasm* and *my-contract.mxsc.json*.

 ```bash
 cd my-contract